brunobortolettolima/brunobortolettolima/README.md

-:computer: I'm Front-End Developer!
+:computer: I'm data analisty!

 :house_with_garden: I’m from Brazil.

 :books: I’m currently learning everything.

-:outbox_tray: 2022 Goals: create a new project and find a new job.
+:outbox_tray: 2024 Goals: create a new project the data.